owenHochwald/Interactive-Westeros-Map/README.md

 - I am passionate about both the technical aspects of programming and the world-building within the "Game of Thrones" universe.
 - I want to combine my love for storytelling and software development, creating a tool that allows users to dive deeper into the lore of Westeros.

+---

+## User Stories

+1. As a user, I want to be able to add additional cities to the map with a specified population and alliance.

+2. As a user, I want to be able to add a location to the list of locations visited.

+3. As a user, I want to be able to view all of the locations I've visited as progress bar of the total locations.

+3. As a user, I want to be able to remove a custom-made locations from the map.

+---